Orthopedic Surgery Eligibility

 - Be in conformity with the Code of Ethics of the American Board of Physician Specialties, be known in his/her community as an ethical member of the profession, and be an active specialist in Orthopedic Surgery.

-- Hold a valid and unrestricted license to practice medicine in the United States or its territories or in Canada and submit copies of all licenses.
-License(s) must include date of expiration.
+- Hold a valid and unrestricted license to practice medicine in the United States, U.S. territories or Canada.

-- An Orthopedic surgeon who completed his or her graduate medical education outside of the United States or Canada and does not meet the requirement above may be eligible, provided he or she has been engaged as a full-time teaching faculty member in an ACGME accredited orthopedic surgery residency program for a minimum of four continuous years immediately preceding application and meets all other eligibility requirements.
+- An Orthopedic surgeon who completed his or her graduate medical education outside of the United States or Canada and does not meet the residency requirement above may be eligible, provided he or she has been engaged as a full-time teaching faculty member in an ACGME accredited orthopedic surgery residency program for a minimum of four continuous years immediately preceding application and meets all other eligibility requirements.